LabeebZahed03/Chima-rukus/README.md

   - Requires `en_core_web_lg` language model
 - Selenium: Web browser automation
 - webdriver-manager: Manages WebDriver binaries

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request on GitHub.

 ## License
 This project is licensed under the MIT License.